Fort Caspar Chapter, NSDAR

 Members participate in areas of personal interest that also promote DAR objectives such as service to veterans, genealogy, literacy, community service, conservation, national defense, and historic preservation.
 Fort Caspar Chapter, NSDAR, has earned four national awards: 3rd place for Historic Preservation (2018), 3rd place for American Heritage/Fiber Arts (2019), and 2nd place for American Heritage/Fiber Arts (2020).
 One chapter member has been presented a DAR Historic Preservation Recognition Award.

-Chapter Daughters serve in chapter, state, and national positions, including Northwest Division Historic Preservation Vice Chair; Wyoming State Society Recording Secretary; ten state committee chairs; and the Wyoming State Society appointed offices of Genealogist and Auditor.
+Chapter Daughters serve in chapter, state, and national positions, including Northwest Division Genealogical Records Vice Chair and Junior American Citizens Vice Chair; Wyoming State Society Corresponding Secretary and State Historian; and several state committee chairs,

 ABOUT CASPER